WPHM: WTTH

-The newspaper operated the station from its debut until 1970, when it was sold to Enterform, Inc. That name derived from the words ENTERtainment and inFORMation.
+The newspaper operated the station from its debut until December 1967, when it was sold to Enterform, Inc. That name derived from the words ENTERtainment and inFORMation.
 The station continued to operate from the original WTTH studio location in the newspaper building after the sale to Enterform, which boasted a large front area originally used for performing live radio programs.
 It also once hosted Paul Harvey doing his national news program at this remote location.

+WTTH originated the "Jail and Bail" fundraiser for the March of Dimes.
+Morning show host Lee Van Dam is credited with the concept, in which notable local residents would be "locked up" and would have to raise funds in order to post bail.
+Van Dam would later own stations in Newberry, Michigan including WIHC, and helped the March of Dimes create similar fundraisers in other communities.
+A telethon-style fundraiser, Jail and Bail would be broadcast over WTTH and later WPHM's airwaves for a total of 61 consecutive years.
+The final Jail and Bail on WPHM was held in 2017.